 - Spicy Red Pepper Fish with Lemon Garlic Kale (Phase 2)

 - Grilled Chicken and Blueberry Salad (Phase 3)

 5. Have a post-party plan.
-Even if a few too many margaritas fall into your mouth, or your face lands in a pumpkin pie, you’ll be okay.
+Even if a few too many cocktails fall into your mouth or your face lands in a pie, you’ll be okay.
 Just get back on track so that it doesn’t turn into a season-long binge.
 The next day, focus on eating tons of fruits and vegetables to reset—try one of these amazing smoothie recipes for breakfast.
 Then enjoy the season.